Sickle cell disease: Malaria

 SCD is most prevalent in areas in which malaria has historically been endemic.
-The sickle cell trait provides a carrier with a survival advantage against malaria fatality over people with normal hemoglobin in regions where malaria is endemic.
+The sickle cell trait gives carriers a survival advantage against malaria fatality over people with normal haemoglobin in regions where malaria is endemic.

-Infection with the malaria parasite affects asymptomatic carriers of the abnormal hemoglobin gene differently from people with full sickle cell disease.
-Carriers (heterozygous for the gene) who catch malaria are less likely to suffer from severe symptoms than people with normal hemoglobin.
-People with sickle cell disease (homozygous for the gene) are similarly less likely to become infected with malaria; however, once infected, they are more likely to develop severe and life-threatening anemia.
+Infection with the malaria parasite affects asymptomatic carriers of the abnormal haemoglobin gene differently from people with full sickle cell disease.
+Carriers (heterozygous for the gene) who catch malaria are less likely to suffer from severe symptoms than people with normal haemoglobin.
+People with sickle cell disease (homozygous for the gene) are similarly less likely to become infected with malaria; however, once infected, they are more likely to develop severe and life-threatening anaemia.

-The impact of sickle cell anemia on malaria immunity illustrates some evolutionary trade-offs that have occurred because of endemic malaria.
+The impact of sickle cell anaemia on malaria immunity illustrates some evolutionary trade-offs that have occurred because of endemic malaria.
 Although the shorter life expectancy for those with the homozygous condition would tend to disfavour the trait's survival, the trait is preserved in malaria-prone regions because of the benefits provided by the heterozygous form; an example of natural selection.

 Due to the adaptive advantage of the heterozygote, the disease is still prevalent, especially among people with recent ancestry in malaria-stricken areas, such as Africa, the Mediterranean, India, and the Middle East.
 Malaria was historically endemic to southern Europe, but it was declared eradicated in the mid-20th century, except rare sporadic cases.

 The malaria parasite has a complex lifecycle and spends part of it in red blood cells.
 There are two mechanisms that protect sickle cell carriers from malaria.
 One is that the parasite is hindered from growing and reproducing in a carrier's red blood cells; another is that a carrier's red cells show signs of damage when infected, and are detected and destroyed as they pass through the spleen.